Malta Residency to Citizenship by Investment Program

 • Tax statements from the country of origin.

-* All documents must be duly notarized or apostilled for use in Malta.
+* All documents must be duly notarized or apostilled for use in Malta, with respective translations.

 Dual Citizenship